thomasmf/nomenine-defunct/README.md

 The goal is to build a good programming language.
 I cannot give a more specific goal than that.

-When it comes to progamming languages,
+When it comes to programming languages,
-Nominine or something along thos lines, is a good path to go down.
+Nominine or something along those lines, is a good path to go down.
 That is my opinion and that is the path I am going.